Juma Bah: Loans to Lens and Nice

 On 27 January 2025, Manchester City confirmed that Bah was registered as a player for the club and announced that he would be sent on loan to Ligue 1 club Lens in France.
 Later that year, on 25 June, he joined fellow Ligue 1 club Nice on loan for the 2025–26 season.

+Loan to FC Augsburg

+For the 2026–27 season, Bah was loaned to Bundesliga club FC Augsburg with an option to buy.

 International career

 On 28 May 2024, Bah was called up to the Sierra Leone national team for the 2026 FIFA World Cup qualification matches against Djibouti and Burkina Faso.